-- Program one of the programs 1-9 with the parameters to be used for the crater fill operation.
-(See program mode on how to save a program (1:1)) - Select crater fill (CrF) option then select the correct program (1-9) the number selected is the program parameters to be used as crater fill. - Select 4T mode.
+• Program one of the programs 1-9 with the parameters to be used for the crater fill operation

+Select crater fill (CrF) option then select the correct program (1-9) the number selected is the program parameters to be used as crater fill.

+• Select 4T mode.
 Press-release the torch switch to start welding.
-To crater fill at the end of a weld press and hold the torch switch button.
+To crater fill at the end of a weld, press and hold the torch switch button.
 Release the button to stop the crater fill process.
 An addition crater fill option is available with the 4D latch mode of operation.
-Repeat the first two steps above but select 4D mode. - Press (hold for 1 second) then release latches on the standard welding settings. - Press (hold for 1 second) then relesase latches on the crater fill program. - Press (Hold for 1 second) then release latches on the standard program again.
-This cycle can be repeated as much as required. - Press (Quick press) then release ends the cycle.
+Repeat the steps above but select 4D mode.

+• Press (hold for 1 second) then release latches on the standard welding settings.

+• Press (hold for 1 second) then release latches on the crater fill program.

+• Press (Hold for 1 second) then release latches on the standard program again.
+This cycle can be repeated as much as required.

-Operational Controls for MF34 Front Panel
+• Press (Quick press) then release ends the cycle.

+ADVANCED MENU

-1 Wire feed scale (WS scale)
+2:1 Wire feed scale (WS scale)